CodingItWrong/outsidein.dev/docs/vue/4-refactoring-styles.md

       ---> <RestaurantList>
 ```

 The Vuetify installer configured our app to use Vuetify, but we need to do the same in our unit test, similar to how we do with Vuex.
-But instead of using the `localVue` instance in this case, we need to configure Vuetify on the root and local Vue instance, following the instructions in the Vuetify docs:
+In the case of Vuetify, we need to make a configuration change on both the root and local Vue instances.
+Make the following changes as described in the Vuetify docs:

 ```diff
 +import Vue from 'vue';